34 Da4 Zhuang2 大壯

 cultivated and accompanied by

 Enlightenment through nine four: be active but not belligerent, and use, without abusing, one's given talent.
 It is auspicious to remain in a state of balanced masculinity and femininity, and being active but not aggressive with strength.
 Regret will be gone (after action is taken following what is right and moderate).
 The fence is broken and strength is available.
-The strength is available to a big cart so it can travel freely and far.
-The hexagram forms after this line is activated, changing to feminine and act righteously, Tai (11), where the masculine Qian and the feminine Kun engage in a smooth, unobstructed, harmonic and peaceful state.
+The strength is added to a big cart so it can travel freely and far.
+The hexagram forms after this line is activated, changing to feminine and act righteously, Tai (11), where the masculine Qian2 and the feminine Kun1 engage in a smooth, unobstructed, harmonic and peaceful state.

 The 5th Line